-They retail for $260.
+These retail for $260.
 Obviously if you have to pay freight it will hurt as they are heavy.
 Also note that they do sell for different prices, and Camec were very expensive when we priced them up, so we found a local Caravan supplier that had one left.

 What tyre sizes does it fit?

 One of the benefits of these is that they fit a wide variety of tyres.
 If the wheel is between 10 and 20 inch, and the tyre size between 145mm and 275mm it will fit.
-We tried a 285 tyre, and you can’t get it around the tyre.
+We tried a 285 tyre, and I can confirm you can’t get it around the tyre width.